TongZhengHong/CG2111A/README.md

 We were shown to display the pose of the lidar as an arrow on the map in RViz.
 However, this arrow is quite inaccurate at displaying the position of Alex on the generated map.

 Hence, we implemented additional markers that are positioned offset relative to the lidar’s position using **Transform Frame** (TF).
-Each marker by default is modeled with 3 axis which can be rotated to form the corners of Alex.
+Each marker by default is modeled with 3 axis which can be rotated to represent the corners of Alex.
 We used 5 markers to outline the boundaries of Alex on the RViz map.
-(4 for each corner and 1 to return to the first marker)
+(4 for each corner and the last to return to the first marker)

 <div align="center">

 <img src="images/rvis.jpg" width="600">

-*Aluminum heatsink casing with dual fan*
+*Lidar scan with TF markers representing Alex*

 </div>